Rebranding in the Demand Gen Era: Cognism’s Tips and Tricks

 - If you’re finding yourself in a state of brand limbo, it’s time to take a closer look at your current brand and see if it aligns with your wider goals and messaging as an organisation.

-- Remember to prepare these 5 items before embarking on the rebrand journey:
+- Remember to prepare these key elements before embarking on the rebrand journey:

 - Have clear project owners.